emilchr/jamming/README.md

 ## Future features
 - [ ] Add a login screen
-- [ ] Add logging from functions and fetch requests in the console.
+- [ ] Add error/confirmation-logging from functions and fetch requests in the console.
-- [ ] Add transitions when adding a track to Playlist.css.
+- [ ] Add transitions when adding a track to the Playlist.